Get an annual point bonus that practically pays for the card.

 Compared to the airline’s entry-level card, the Southwest Rapid Rewards® Premier Credit Card offers more anniversary points.
 But you’ll pay a higher annual fee in exchange.

 If you want more Southwest perks, try the airline’s top-tier card.
 You’ll find an annual travel credit, limited upgraded boardings and discounts on eligible in-flight purchases.
-You’ll also receive 7,500 points after each card anniversary than with the mid-tier option.
+You’ll also receive more points after each card anniversary than with the mid-tier option.

 Southwest’s personal credit cards compared